Intro by Chris Kornman with Mayra Orellana-Powell

 And so, while César has designed farm management and post-harvest solutions to fit his needs, he also has a strong alliance to bring his coffee to the international market and earn fair prices.
 He started working with Aroma del Valle, an organization established to assist producers access the specialty coffee market.
 With the help of Aroma del Valle, Cesar and his wife have been able to pay for their two children to attend school.

 Lest you think César’s processing method sounds like an unvetted experiment, Sampertegui has a counterargument.
-His coffee is currently participating in the Cup of Excellence in Peru, where it has continued on to the final round, making it one of the top 36 coffees in the country.
+Coffee from his farm placed 17th in this year’s Cup of Excellence in Peru, no small feat.

 I’ll happily add a chorus: we’re loving this coffee.
 What a strange and wonderful experience!
 It immediately makes an impression on dry fragrance with notes of dried peach and fresh herbs.
 In the cup the flavors are striking: musk melon, guava, and ripe tomato meet hops and caramelized onions in a completely unique and unforgettable experience.

 Green Analysis by Nate Lumpkin

 This honey-processed coffee from Peru comes to us with somewhat lower than average density, moisture content, and water activity.
 Its screen size is mostly clustered around sizes 17 and 18, with some small amounts falling outside that.
 Its lower water activity should help it keep its quality when stored under good conditions, and its tight screen size should lend itself to consistent roasting, though its slightly lower density might lead to scorching, especially early in the roast.
 Consider using a gentler approach.